mishoo/UglifyJS/README.md

 - `bracketize` (default `false`) -- always insert brackets in `if`, `for`, `do`, `while` or `with` statements, even if their body is a single statement.
+- `semicolons` (default `true`) -- separate statements with semicolons.
+If you pass `false` then whenever possible we will use a newline instead of a semicolon, leading to more readable output of uglified code (size before gzip could be smaller; size after gzip insignificantly larger).

 ### Keeping copyright notices or other comments